System Expansion Overview

 - Configurable process.
 Expansion can be a long running process, but it can be fit into a schedule of ongoing operations.
-Expansion control tables allow adminstrators to prioritize the order in which tables are redistributed and the expansion activity can be paused and resumed.
+The expansion schema's tables allow administrators to prioritize the order in which tables are redistributed, and the expansion activity can be paused and resumed.

 The planning and physical aspects of an expansion project are a greater share of the work than expanding the database itself.
 It will take a multi-discipline team to plan and execute the project.
-Space must be acquired and prepared for the new servers.
+For on-premise installations, space must be acquired and prepared for the new servers.
 The servers must be specified, acquired, installed, cabled, configured, and tested.
-Consulting Greenplum Database platform engineers in the planning stages will help to ensure a successful expansion project.
+For cloud deployments, similar plans should also be made.
 Planning New Hardware Platforms describes general considerations for deploying new hardware.

 - Greenplum Database software is installed.

-- Databases and database objects are created on the new segment hosts.
+- Databases and database objects are created in the new segment instances on the new segment hosts.

-- An expansion schema is created in the master database to control the expansion process.
+- The gpexpand schema is created in the postgres database.
+You can use the tables and view in the schema to monitor and control the expansion process.

 - New segments are immediately available and participate in new queries and data loads.
 The existing data, however, is skewed.
 It is concentrated on the original segments and must be redistributed across the new total number of primary segments.

-- Using the expansion control tables as a guide, tables and partitions are redistributed.
+control tables in the gpexpand schema as a guide, tables are redistributed.
+For

 - The table's status is updated in the expansion control tables.